-- 20. Choose one outcome that most aligns with the project's intention. (dropdown) - o Creation: The portfolio of American art is expanded. - o Engagement: People experience art. - o Learning: People of all ages acquire knowledge or skills in the arts. - o Livability: Communities are strengthened through the arts. - o Understanding: Knowledge and understanding about the contributions of the arts are enhanced. - 21.
-Choose one statement that best describes the amount of arts education involved in the project. (dropdown) - o 50% or more of the project activities are arts education. - o Less than 50% of the project activities are arts education. - o None of the project activities involve arts education. - 22.
-Project Start and End Dates - o The anticipated date of the first public-facing engagement. - o The anticipated date of the last public-facing engagement. - 23.
-Upload a Project Timeline. (required)
+20. Choose one outcome that most aligns with the project's intention. (dropdown)

+- o Creation: The portfolio of American art is expanded. - o Engagement: People experience art. - o Learning: People of all ages acquire knowledge or skills in the arts. - o Livability: Communities are strengthened through the arts. - o Understanding: Knowledge and understanding about the contributions of the arts are enhanced. - 21.
+Choose one statement that best describes the amount of arts education involved in the project. (dropdown) - o 50% or more of the project activities are arts education. - o Less than 50% of the project activities are arts education.

+o None of the project activities involve arts education.

+22. Project Start and End Dates

+- o The anticipated date of the first public-facing engagement. - o The anticipated date of the last public-facing engagement.

+23. Upload a Project Timeline. (required)

 A project timeline document is a required part of the application process to meet our eligibility requirements.
 A timeline must be realistic and include milestones or significant events associated with the proposed project and activities.
 Upload a timeline document in PDF or Microsoft Word or Excel format.
+The maximum upload for one application is 35 megabytes.
+Before uploading files, compress files (e.g., PDFs) to reduce the size and save space in your application.